Protect what matters – even after you're gone. Make a plan for your digital legacy today.

 -Dave

-- cmcwerner9 months agoNew Contributor
+- cmcwerner1 year agoNew Contributor

 So to be clear, if I'm using 1Password 7.10.2 on my iphone and 1Password 8 on my mac, which I currently do, everything will continue to work?
 This is important because my iphone does not support 1Password 8.

-- 1P_Blake9 months ago
+- 1P_Blake1 year ago

 Community Manager

 Correct!
 If you've got 7.10.2 installed on your iPhone, you can continue using 1Password 8 on your Mac as you currently are.
-No changes required. đ
+No changes required. 🙂